About the Scholarship

 Application and Award Timeline

-Finalists will be notified in early April 2024 and asked to participate in an interview in mid-April.
+• Finalists will be notified in early February 2025 and asked to participate in an interview.

 Application Tips